hashicorp/design-system/website/docs/components/modal/partials/code/how-to-use.md

 ## Page scroll

-When a Modal is open, the rest of the page is disabled (via `inert`).
+When a Modal is open, the rest of the page becomes inert.
 The page scrolling is also disabled by applying `overflow: hidden` to the `<body>` element, to make it clear to the user that the underlying elements are not interactive and to avoid confusion.
 Depending on users’ scroll bar settings, opening a Modal may cause slight layout shifts on the horizontal axis.

 ## Positioning